iosan/webup/README.md

 > A modern, responsive HTML5 website showcasing industrial metal engineering, fabrication, and CNC machining projects with elegant design and accessibility features.

+> **Note:** The metal/industrial engineering theme is used as a random example context.
+This template is versatile and can be easily adapted for any purpose — portfolios, small businesses, personal projects, non-profits, or any other use case by simply changing the content, images, and branding.

 ![Version](https://img.shields.io/badge/version-0.1.0-blue.svg)
 ![HTML5](https://img.shields.io/badge/HTML5-E34F26?logo=html5&logoColor=white)
 ![CSS3](https://img.shields.io/badge/CSS3-1572B6?logo=css3&logoColor=white)